 Giving myself some extra time in the morning makes me at peace, gives me joy and a lot of energy to make the day productive.
-We’ll anyway get all the distractions and noise during the remainder of the day.
+During the rest of the day, we’ll anyway be bombarded by distractions and noise.

 Waking up at 5 am!?
 That’s crazy… I know!!
 For some people, it’s impossible to get out of their bed so early in the morning.
 But then you don’t need to wake up at 5 am.
 Do what works best for you.
 You don’t have to wake up that early to make your morning routine perfect.
 Everybody has 24 hours in a day no matter when you wake up.
 You can wake up late and still have a proper morning routine for yourself.

-The way you decide to start your morning can have a major impact on the rest of your day.
+The way you decide to start your morning can significantly impact the rest of your day.
 If your day starts in a great hurry and you don’t even have time to sit & eat breakfast, most probably your day will also look like that.
 If you start it slowly and peacefully, your remaining day will be a lot more peaceful and a lot more productive.